-Parliamentary procedure: Affirmative, including a consultation requirement
+Parliamentary procedure:

+Affirmative, inc

+including

+a (

+consultation

+requirement

 - 34) Paragraph 27E sets out the circumstances in which a Part 4A order can be made and its effect.
 Sub-paragraph (1) provides that the Tribunal may make an order where it is satisfied that those requirements set out at paragraph 27D have been met and the required grantor has not objected to the making of the order. - 35) Sub-paragraph (2) provides that a Part 4A order is one which imposes an agreement on the operator and required grantor.
 Such an agreement confers on the operator the Code rights requested in the request notice (issued pursuant to paragraph 27B(1)(d)). - 36) Sub-paragraph (4) requires that the terms of the agreement imposed under a Part 4A order will be those specified in regulations made by the Secretary of State.
-Those regulations must in particular provide for an agreement to include terms (sub-paragraph (5)(a) (j)): - a) relating to details of the nature of the works to be carried out to be given to the required grantor; - b) relating to the obtaining by the operator of any consents etc. which is necessary in respect of the works; - requiring the giving of notice by the operator before entering the land or carrying out the works; - d) restricting the operator's right to enter the connected land to specified times (except in case of emergency); - e) imposing requirements concerning the manner in which works are carried out; - f) relating to the restoration of the connected land at the end of the works; - g) imposing requirements relating to insurance cover; - h) relating to maintenance or upgrading of apparatus installed on the connected land;

-- i) imposing restrictions on the grantor of Code rights in order to prevent damage and disruption to apparatus and facilitate access by the operator; and - j) relating to the assignment of the agreement. - 37) Before making regulations pursuant to the power under sub-paragraph (4), the Secretary of State is required to consult operators, representatives of landowners and any other persons the Secretary of State thinks appropriate (sub-paragraph (6)).
+Those regulations must in particular provide for an agreement to include terms (sub-paragraph (5)(a) (j)): - a) relating to details of the nature of the works to be carried out to be given to the required grantor; - b) relating to the obtaining by the operator of any consents etc. which is necessary in respect of the works; - c) relating to the giving of notice by the operator to the required grantor or other specified persons before entering the connected land in the exercise of the Part 4A code right or carrying out the works; - d) restricting the operator's right to enter the connected land to specified times (except in case of emergency); - e) as to the manner in which works are carried out by the operator; - f) relating to the restoration of the connected land at the end of the works; - g) relating to insurance cover or indemnification of the required grantor; - h) relating to maintenance or upgrading of apparatus installed on the connected land; - i) imposing requirements or restrictions on the grantor of Code rights in order to prevent damage and disruption to apparatus and facilitate access by the operator; and - j) relating to the assignment of the agreement. - 37) Before making regulations pursuant to the power under sub-paragraph (4), the Secretary of State is required to consult operators, representatives of landowners and any other persons the Secretary of State thinks appropriate (sub-paragraph (6)).